 So, as you can see, if you want to improve your numbers you should know what your current numbers are to not only keep you accountable but to be able to adjust and increase as you need to.
 More importantly, you are going to be able to get a clear picture of where the bottle neck or blockage is so that you can make the necessary changes.

-To discover how to build a database, attract more quality listings, increase your sales, or boost your GCI, make sure you register now for the upcoming Real Estate Brilliance seminar.
+To discover how to build a database, attract more quality listings, increase your sales, or boost your GCI, make sure you register now for the upcoming FREE half-day Real Estate Brilliance webinar.
 Simply click the button below.